jacob-shuman/node-itunes-search/README.md

 A JSON object containing any custom query properties to be included in the search.

-This is useful when a property is missing from `ISearchOptions`.
+This is useful when a property is missing from `ILookupOptions`.

 #### **`toURI?: () => string`**